seacevedo/Solana-Pipeline/README.md

 * [Terraform](https://www.terraform.io/) for version control of our infrastructure.
 * [Prefect](https://www.prefect.io/) will be used to orchestrate and monitor our pipeline.
 * [SpaCy](https://spacy.io/) is an NLP library that we will use to calculate sentiment for both subreddit posts and comments.
-* [DBT](https://www.getdbt.com/) to transform out data in BigQuery and prepare it for visualization.
+* [DBT](https://www.getdbt.com/) to transform out data in BigQuery and prepare it for visualization using SQL.
 * [Looker Studio](https://lookerstudio.google.com/overview) to visualize our transformed dataset.
 * [Pandas](https://pandas.pydata.org/) to import and transform our dataset.